parthasen/A.com/ROS_VB.md

 Sometimes it may be useful to look at a topic’s published messages in real time.
 To do so, we can use the command `rostopic echo`.

 https://github.com/parthasen/autonomousCAR/blob/ROS/README.md

+1. Need to create and initialize the workspace once.
+First, need to create the top level catkin workspace directory and a sub-directory named src (pronounced source).
+The top level directory’s name is arbitrary, but is often called catkin_ws (an abbreviation of catkin_workspace), so we will follow this convention.
+You can create these two directories with a single command:`$ mkdir -p ~/catkin_ws/src`
+2. navigate to the src directory with the cd command:`$ cd ~/catkin_ws/src`
+3. initialize the catkin workspace:`$ catkin_init_workspace`
+4. Return to the top level directory,`$ cd ~/catkin_ws`
+5.  build the workspace.`$ catkin_make`
+***Note: you must issue this command from within the top level directory (i.e., within catkin_ws NOT catkin_ws/src)***
+6. `$ ls` The aptly named build directory is the build space for C++ packages and, for the most part, you will not interact with it.
+The devel directory does contain something of interest, a file named setup.bash.
+This setup.bash script must be sourced before using the catkin workspace.
+7. `catkin_ws/src$ls` CMakeLists.txt is inside src
+8. clone an existing package and add it to our newly created workspace.start by navigating to the src directory and cloning the  package for this lesson from its github repo.

+        $ cd ~/catkin_ws/src
+        $ git clone https://github.com/udacity/simple_arm_01.git simple_arm
+ 9. repo has finished cloning, you can change directory to the top-level of the ros workspace and build the new package.

+        $ cd ~/catkin_ws
+        $ catkin_make
+ 10. workspace has been built, you can source it’s setup script:`$ source devel/setup.bash`

+ 11. `roslaunch` allows to do the following: a.
+Launch ROS Master and multiple nodes with one simple command. b.
+Set default parameters on the parameter server c.
+Automatically re-spawn processes that have died

+         $ roslaunch simple_arm robot_spawn.launch

+ 11. The `rosdep` tool will check for a package's missing dependencies, download them, and install them.To check for missing dependencies in the simple_arm package:`$ rosdep check simple_arm`.
+To have rosdep install packages, invoke the following command from the root of the catkin workspace   `$ rosdep install -i simple_arm`.
+Issues with this command may arise when using a VM.
+If this is the case, please try:`sudo apt-get install ros-kinetic-gazebo-ros-control`
+ 12. ***Own package:*** syntax for creating a catkin package is simply,`$ catkin_create_pkg <your_package_name> [dependency1 dependency2 …]`.
+Like `$ catkin_create_pkg first_package`.
+ 13. **making node***.`catkin_ws` is workspace.`simple_arm` is package.
+And now making node.
+The first node `simple_mover`. simple_mover does nothing more than publish joint angle commands to `simple_arm`.Second node `arm_mover`. `arm_mover` provides a service called safe_move, which allows the arm to be moved to any position within its workspace which has been deemed to be “safe”.
+The safe zone is bounded by minimum and maximum joint angles, and is configurable via the ROS’ parameter server.
+The last node is the `look_away node`.
+This node subscribes to a topic where camera data is being published.
+When the camera detects an image with uniform color, meaning it’s looking at the sky, the node will call the safe_move service to move the arm to a new position.
+In order to create a new node in python, you must first create the scripts directory within the simple_arm package, as it does not yet exist.

+    $ cd ~/catkin_ws/src/simple_arm/
+    $ mkdir scripts
+    $ cd scripts
+    $ echo '#!/bin/bash' >> hello
+    $ echo 'echo Hello World' >> hello
+    $ chmod u+x hello
+    $ cd ~/catkin_ws
+    $ catkin_make
+    $ source devel/setup.bash
+    $ rosrun simple_arm hello

+or

+    $ cd ~/catkin_ws/src/simple_arm/scripts/
+    $ touch simple_mover
+    $ chmod u+x simple_mover
+    $ nano simple_mover
+Add or write `simple_mover.py`

+14.